dearkafka/woothook/README.md

 However, you are free to use it as an example and template for adding any Chatwoot API related functionality, like connecting Google Spreadsheets, Airtable, etc.

-All you need is this
+All you need is populate config file with your data (see [example.config](./example.config)) and do this:

 ```
 woothook CONFIG_FILENAME